1Blackthunder/1Blackthunder/README.md

 - 👋 Hi, I’m @1Blackthunder
-- 👀 I’m interested in Programming, sport like mountainbiking and weight training
+- 👀 I’m interested in Programming, sport like mountainbiking and weight training and I also like pc building and gaming.
-- 🌱 I’m currently learning Java, Sql and html
+- 🌱 I’m currently learning Java, Sql, html, css
 - 💞️ I’m looking to collaborate on @WechselstromMC
 - 📫 How to reach me: 1Blackthunder@KampfläuferMc.de